zappala/personal-web/content/pages/home.rst

 I teach courses in Internet Programming and Computer Networking.
-I also direct the `Internet Research Lab <http://internet.byu.edu>`__, where we are exploring personal cloud computing, social networking, and wireless networks.
+I also direct the `Internet Research Lab <http://internet.byu.edu>`__, where we conduct research on Internet applications and infrastructure.
+Our current projects involve Internet measurements, security, personal cloud computing, and social networking.
 I am looking for good undergraduate and graduate students interested in solving challenging problems in this area.
-See my `teaching page <|filename|teaching.rst>`__ and my `research page
+See my `teaching page
+<|filename|teaching.rst>`__ and my `research page
 <|filename|research.rst>`__ for more details.